Need Help or Found an Issue?

 Wind Visualization: Each grid point shows wind using two elements: colored squares indicate wind speed (blue=calm, red=strong), and white triangles indicate wind direction (point downwind).
 The squares provide the speed color map while triangles rotate to show instantaneous wind direction.

 2D Wind Field: The wind varies continuously across both downrange (0-1000 yards) and crossrange (±100 yards) dimensions.
-Each component contributes patterns at different spatial scales, creating realistic variation.
+Each component contributes patterns at different spatial scales, creating simulated variation.

 Speed Scale: Color gradient represents wind speed: deep blue ≈ 0 mph, transitioning to red at the Color Threshold setting.
 The gradient transitions smoothly based on wind speed, with faster winds appearing more red.